erik0p/TECards/README.md

 # License

 Content relating to the SCP Foundation, including the SCP Foundation logo, is licensed under Creative Commons Sharealike 3.0 and all concepts originate from https://scpwiki.com/ and its authors.
-[Insert Game Name here], being derived from this content, is hereby also released under Creative Commons Sharealike 3.0.
+TECards, being derived from this content, is hereby also released under Creative Commons Sharealike 3.0.